Heterogeneous Wasserstein Discrepancy for Incomparable Distributions: Numerical experiments

-\paragraph{Generative models} For checking whether our distribution discrepancy behaves appropriately, we have used it as a loss function in a generative model.
+For checking whether our distribution discrepancy behaves appropriately, we have used it as a loss function in a generative model.
 Our task here is to build a model able to generate a distribution defined on a space having a different dimensionality from the target distribution space.
 As such, we have considered the same toy problems as in \cite{pmlr-v97-bunne19a} and investigated two situations: generating 2D distributions from 3D data and the other way around.
 The 3D target distribution is a Gaussian mixture model with four modes while the 2D ones are $5$-mode.
 Our generative model is composed of a fully-connected neural network with ReLU activation functions.
-We have considered $3000$ samples in the target distributions and batch size of $300.$ For both DSE and SGW, we have run the algorithm for $30000$ iterations with an Adam optimizer, stepsize of $0.001$ and default $\beta$ parameters.
+We have considered $3000$ samples in the target distributions and batch size of $300.$ For both HWD and SGW, we have run the algorithm for $30000$ iterations with an Adam optimizer, stepsize of $0.001$ and default $\beta$ parameters.
 For the $4$-mode problem, the generator is a MLP with $2$ layers while for the $5$-mode, as the problem is more complex, it has $3$ layers.
 In each case, we have $256$ units on the first layer and then $128$.
-For the hyperparameters, we have set $\lambda_C=1$ and $\lambda_a=5$, and $\lambda_a=50$ for the two problems.
-Note that for SGW, we have also added a $\ell_2$-norm regularizer on the output of the generator in order to avoid them to drift (see example in the appendix), as the loss is translation-invariant.
+For the hyperparameters, we have set $\lambda_C=1$ and $\lambda_a=5$ or $\lambda_a=50$ depending on the problem.
+Note that for SGW, we have also added a $\ell_2$-norm regularizer on the output of the generator in order to avoid them to drift (see Figures~\ref{figure_8} and~\ref{figure_9} in Appendix~\ref{appendix_more_xp}), as the loss is translation-invariant.
 Examples of generated distributions are depicted in Figure \ref{fig:gan}.
-We remark that our DSE is able to produce visually correct distributions whereas SGW struggles in generating the 4 modes and its 3D $5$-mode is squeezed on its third dimension.
+We remark that our HWD is able to produce visually correct distributions whereas SGW struggles in generating the 4 modes and its 3D $5$-mode is squeezed on its third dimension.